matijaoe/gpt-docs-datasets/README.md

 | [Zod](https://github.com/colinhacks/zod)                     | [zod.json](./datasets/zod.json)                           |  |

+> [!NOTE]
-Configs used to crawl the datasets using gpt-crawler are available in [./config.json](./config.json).
-Hard to keep track, so some all are listed.
+> Configs used to crawl the documentation sites are available in [config.json](./config.json).
+Difficult to keep up to date, so not all are listed.
+>

-Generated datasets are also somewhat cleaned manually to remove irrelevant or repetitive data.
+> Generated datasets are also somewhat cleaned manually to remove irrelevant or repetitive data.

 ## Combine datasets